Melting one

 Globally

 In technical literature, the terms “conching,” “tempering,” and “molding” are each described separately.
-However, these methods are closely linked to the homogenization of the chocolate’s structure.
-The section on the legend already mentioned the combination of water and fat in cocoa.
+However, these methods are closely linked to the homogenization of the structure.
+The section about the legend already explained the combination of water and fat in cocoa.
 In 1828, Coenraad Johannes van Houten developed a process for de-oiling cocoa.
 Like my father, he was also a pharmacist.
 Without fat, the cocoa powder dissolved more easily in milk.
 Thus, the Dutch Process is considered the breakthrough in drinking chocolate.
 I also have my colleague from the Netherlands to thank for the cocoa butter, which allowed me to prevent the pastry from drying out during conching.

 When edible chocolate was first homogenized in 1879, the problem of mixing water and fat also had to be solved.
 To ensure that the individual components melt together in the mixture, water must be reduced during conching, and additional fat in the form of cocoa butter must be added.
 Tempering the conched mixture stabilizes the fat crystals.
 This prevents the fat from separating—the so-called fat bloom problem.
 Conching liquefies the mixture so that it can be poured into molds after tempering.
 Before my invention, the mixture remained harder and had to be pressed into molds by hand in most cases.